Jack Donaghy: Relationships

 After his marriage ends, Jack settles into a pattern of casual sexual relationships, including dating several women at once, each to fulfill a different need — including heiress Pizzarina Sbarro (Nina Arianda) — which he calls "Great Escaping".
-He also admits to Liz that he slept with Jenna "a lot" in Season 3.
+He also admits to Liz that he had sex with Jenna "a lot" in Season 3.
 In the series finale, He reconnects with ex-girlfriends Nancy and Elisa, convincing them to embark in a group relationship despite both women's devout Catholicism and Elisa's imprisonment in a Puerto Rican prison.

 Personality

 In a 2008 interview with Playboy, as well in various other interviews, Tina Fey has said that Jack Donaghy is inspired by Saturday Night Live creator and showrunner Lorne Michaels.
 In a different interview on NPR's Wait Wait...
 Don't Tell Me!, Baldwin stated some of his inspiration for Donaghy was drawn from Michaels.

 Despite being brilliant and slick, Jack is portrayed as a scrupulous network executive with an affinity for overtly backhanded compliments which are usually directed towards TGS head writer Liz Lemon (whom he almost always refers to by her surname).
 Although his first priority is to run a successful business, Jack often shows a human side, as when he doesn't fire Kenneth Parcell after beating him at poker when Kenneth bet his job, or when he rushes to take Liz home after oral surgery despite being with his then girlfriend, Avery.
 He has made it clear that he respects Liz's abilities and considers her a friend, albeit by calling for her advice at odd times.
 He briefly tried to develop a friendly relationship with the writers, particularly Liz, and made it clear that his feelings were hurt when Liz told him to stay out of the writers' room (although he apparently couldn't let go of his pride to say this directly).

 However, he still has distinct personality flaws.
 For example, he changes the name of The Girlie Show without consulting Liz and then refuses to tell Jenna that Liz had nothing to do with it, because he thinks Liz needs to learn how to handle her employees.
 After discovering that a product he helped create for Tracy Jordan was dangerous, he decides to sell it overseas to get around U.S. safety regulations.
 At the very least, however, he said he admired Tracy's integrity for choosing to back out of the enterprise.

 Nevertheless, Jack remains close enough to his NBC coworkers to attend their social functions.
 In asking Avery to be his "plus-one" at the wedding of TGS receptionist Cerie Xerox, Jack notes "You do not want to miss this wedding, it's going to be New York royalty: the Astors, the Rockefellers, the Sbarros," to which a delighted Avery replies "I know Jack.
 You think I don't want to know what Pizzerina Sbarro is going to be wearing?"

 An icon among Republicans, U.S. President Ronald Reagan is regarded to Jack as a spiritual leader akin to Jesus Christ.